jens5962/IKEA-2.-sem-eksamen/README.txt

 2. database.sql
-database.sql is where all the data is stored. import this file into your empty database. ikea_hacks.sql is an SQL database dump from PHPMyAdmin.
+database.sql is where all the data is stored. import this file into your empty database.

 use this SQL query to look through categories: select * from posts WHERE category = '1';